-Like I said, when an applicant has filed for bankruptcy, whether they can get bonded or not will depend on the type of the bond they wish to obtain.
+Like I said, when an applicant has filed for bankruptcy, whether they can get bonded or not will depend on the type of bond they wish to obtain.
 There are two main types of surety bonds: license bonds and contract bonds.

 You need license bonds, also known as commercial bonds, in order to get a business permit or license for your business.
 For example, an auto dealer in Texas will need an auto dealer bond and a mortgage broker in New York will need a mortgage broker bond if they want to legally operate in their respective states.

-That being said, there is one type of license bond, which some employers require from their employees or prior to hiring a cindadate.
+That being said, there is one type of license bond, which some employers require from their employees or prior to hiring a candidate.
 It is called a fidelity bond and it protects employers from some common forms of employee dishonesty such as theft and fraud.
 People are frequently concerned about their ability to get that particular bond following a bankruptcy.